codeline-me/codeline/README.md

-Sure, here's the updated README file for your Codeline framework repository:

----

 # Codeline

 Codeline is a comprehensive, modular Android framework designed to streamline and simplify the development of robust, scalable, and maintainable Android applications.
 Inspired by the structure and functionality of Laravel for PHP, Codeline provides a cohesive set of tools and libraries to cover all essential aspects of Android development.